The Poynting vector field singularities: Effects of symmetry and its violation: Phenomenology

-In the vicinity of a saddle point of the surface $S_x(x,y)$, the coefficients {of} $x^2$ and $y^2$ in Eq.~\eqref{eq:Sx_extr} have opposite signs.
-Except for this feature, Eq.~\eqref{eq:Sy_final} remains the same.
+In the vicinity of a saddle point of the surface $S_x(x,y)$, the coefficients {of} $x^2$ and $y^2$ in Eq.~\eqref{eq:Sx_extr} have opposite signs, while Eq.~\eqref{eq:Sy_final} remains the same.
 However, this seemingly minor change in the governing equations gives rise to drastic changes in the bifurcation scenario.
 Let us discuss it in detail.
 For definiteness, we suppose that instead of Eq.~\eqref{eq:Sx_extr} now we have

 where, as before, $a_{xx,yy}>0$, however, now the sign of $S_{x0}$ {is not fixed}.
 The case

 is quite analogous and will not be discussed.